Introducing error reporting in optics

 Optional with custom error

-If we want the error type to be fully customisable by the users, it needs to be a type parameter of Optional
+If we want the error type to be fully customisable by the users, it needs to be a type parameter of Optional, e.g.

 |